pitt-miskov-zivanov-lab/BioRECIPE/docs/bio_interactions.rst

 - context attributes
 - provenance attributes

-An example biological interaction represented as a directed signed edge between two nodes, including node, edge, context, and provenance attributes is shown in the figure below.
+An example biological interaction represented as a directed signed edge between two nodes, including node, edge, context, and provenance attributes is shown in the figure below (subscripts: 's' is used for source node, 't' for target node, and 'e' for edge).

 .. figure:: figures/figure_example_bio_interaction.png
     :align: center